ansys/pydpf-core/docs/source/user_guide/operators.rst

 only when the final operator is evaluated and the data is requested.

-For example, if you desire the maximum normalized displacement of a result, you will construct operators in this order:
+For example, if you desire the maximum normalized displacement of a result, you construct operators in this order:

 .. figure:: ../images/drawings/max_u_norm.png

-To achieve this, you would write:
+To achieve this, you an use:

 .. code-block:: default